 For example, when I was younger, I was terrified of bridges.
 I use to close my eyes to safeguard myself from facing the thing I feared the most.
 As I got older, I realized that driving over bridges wasn’t as bad.
 However, there was a time before fear set it.
 I didn’t fear bridges, but somehow, the more I thought about all the possible ways I could die while crossing over a bridge, I became terrified.
-Those thoughts festered into my heart and I became the things that I felt because I let those fears become a part of my identity.
+Those thoughts festered into my heart, and I became the things I felt because I let those fears become a part of my identity.

 When we choose to fear, we risk not being in the right state of mind.
 Fear will have you believing and doing things that are so far from God.
-Fear will have you doubt and question the path that God has for you; This is what the enemy wants.
+Fear will have you doubt and question the path God has for you; This is what the enemy wants.
 When we choose fear, we are choosing a life of destruction.

 What Does Fear Produce?

 Fear is an anxiety-producing thought.
 For those of you who have never experienced anxiety, it is something that you do not want to experience.
 It feels as though your heart is beating outside of your chest.
 My experience has been waking up in night sweats–Not fun at all!

 Fear can produce anxiety, but it will also cripple you.
 Fear will make you avoidant, and you will always feel stuck.
 Fear will make you feel like you have to be in control of your life (which we know is the enemy’s plan to make you think this way).
 The enemy wants to take power away from God.
 With fear, the enemy will do enough to where you rely on no one and nothing.

 God instructs us to lean not to our own understanding, “Trust in the Lord with all thine heart; and lean not unto thine own understanding” (Proverbs 3:5).
 There is a reason for this.
 Our understanding is so far from God’s.
 We can only think about what we see, and it’s not much when you compare to God’s viewpoint.
 God sees and knows everything.